Mammillaria

-Mammillaria is one of the largest genera in the cactus family (Cactaceae), with currently 200 known species and varieties recognized.
+Mammillaria is one of the largest genera in the cactus family (Cactaceae), with currently about 170 to 190 accepted species and around 99 subspecies.
 Most of the mammillarias are native to Mexico, while some come from the Southwestern United States, the Caribbean, Colombia, Guatemala, Honduras and Venezuela.
 The common name "pincushion cactus" refers to this genus and the closely related Escobaria.

 The first species was described by Carl Linnaeus as Cactus mammillaris in 1753, deriving its name from the Latin mammilla, "nipple", referring to the tubercles that are among the distinctive features of the genus.
 Numerous species are commonly known as globe cactus, nipple cactus, birthday cake cactus, fishhook cactus or pincushion cactus (though such terms are also commonly used for related taxa, such as Escobaria or Ferocactus).

 Description

 The distinctive feature of the genus is the possession of an areole split into two clearly separated parts, one occurring at the apex of the tubercle, the other at its base.
-The apex part is spine bearing, and the base part is always spineless, but usually bears some bristles or wool.
+The apex part is spine-bearing, and the base part is always spineless, but usually bears some bristles or wool.
 The base part of the areole bears the flowers and fruits, and is a branching point.
 The apex part of the areole does not carry flowers, but in certain conditions can function as a branching point as well.

 The plants are usually small, globose to elongated, the stems from 1 to 20 cm in diameter and from 1 to 40 cm tall, clearly tuberculate, solitary to clumping forming mounds of up to 100 heads and with radial symmetry.
 Tubercles can be conical, cylindrical, pyramidal or round.
 The roots are fibrous, fleshy or tuberous.
 The flowers are funnel-shaped and range from 7 to 40 mm and more in length and in diameter, from white and greenish to yellow, pink and red in colour, often with a darker mid-stripe; the reddish hues are due to betalain pigments as usual for Caryophyllales.
 The fruit is berry-like, club-shaped or elongated, usually red but sometimes white, magenta, yellow or green.
-Some species have the fruit embedded into the plant body.
+Some species have the fruit embedded into the plant body (cryptocarpic).
 The seeds are black or brown, ranging from 1 to 3 mm in size.
+Many species exude a milky latex when injured.